 Ninja Akasaka Restaurant

 I had read about the restaurant way before I went to Japan.
 But I did not reserve a spot as I was not sure about my schedule, so one evening I just dropped by the restaurant and asked them for a place.
-I was fortunate and got a reservation for next day.
+I was fortunate and got a reservation for the next day.

-It was one the of the best restaurants I’ve been to.
-The place is stylised as shinobi village (a ninja village).
+It was one of the best restaurants I’ve been to.
+The place is stylized as shinobi village (a ninja village).
 When you enter, they lead you through a hidden passage with a bridge that is later hidden away!
 When I entered my box, my ninja server told me that I need to find a secret button if I want to get him to come.
 And then he left me alone in the room 😀 It was so much fun looking for it.

 There were different kinds of menus.
 I just took a meal scroll and picked one set.
 I settled for the one costing ~80$.
 It was expensive, but the food was terrific.
 Bread stylized as shurikens, some food on fire.
 It looked great and tasted even better.